xriteamupv/Haptic_Teleop/README.md

 This node houses the UR5e robotic arm controller, the OnRobot RG2 gripper and the Polyscope communications interface, thus existing in the same physical location as the robot.

 It is responsible for transmitting information from states (arm position, trajectories result, grip width and strength) using ROS packages, ``rospy`` library and XML-RPC as well as receiving the movement instructions from the remote camera tracking and sending them to the robotic arm and gripper for their execution.
-This is possible due to an additional URScript program loaded in the UR Teach Pendant, which uses 2 Threads in order to enable External Robot Control and Gripper Manipulation.
+This is possible due to an additional URScript program loaded in the UR Teach Pendant, which uses 2 Threads in order to enable simultaneous External Robot Control and Gripper Manipulation.

 Finally, it also sends gripper information, such as conditional object detection, width variation and initial force, to the remote haptic program for further processing.